Bruce Alan Kehr, M.D.

 Dr. Kehr received training in psychiatry at Tufts New England Medical Center, where he was Chief Resident; in neuropsychiatry at the VA Boston Healthcare System – Jamaica Plain; and in psychoanalysis at the Boston Psychoanalytic Institute.
 He practices psychiatry and psychotherapy using “The Biopsychosocial Model” to treat the “Whole Person,” by understanding each individual’s unique genetic, biological, psychological, social, and life-stage characteristics.

 He feels that the practice of psychiatry is both “a privilege, and a calling.”
-His book, Becoming Whole: A Healing Companion to Help Untangle Your Heart, is the culmination of his years of experience treating thousands of patients.
+His book, Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love, is the culmination of his years of experience treating thousands of patients.
 By systematically teaching the basic principles of psychiatry to enable people to help themselves and those they love, and powerfully illustrated by stories of patients in treatment, Becoming Whole, is devoted to helping:

 - Anyone suffering from emotional distress that just won’t go away